-Your pacemaker monitors and treats dangerously slow heart rhythms (bradycardia) so you can live a more active life.
+Your pacemaker stimulates your heart with electrical impulses to restore a normal rhythm, so you can live a more active life.

 Important to Know

-- Your pacemaker regularly checks its own battery and your doctor will check to see how much energy your battery has left at each follow-up visit.
+- Your pacemaker regularly checks its own battery.
+Your doctor will also check the battery at your follow-up visits.

 What is Bradycardia?

 Bradycardia is an abnormally slow heartbeat, typically fewer than 60 beats per minute.
-Since the chambers of your heart don’t contract often enough to supply the right amount of blood, your body doesn’t get enough oxygen and nutrients to function properly.
-As a result, you may feel tired or dizzy, have shortness of breath, or experience fainting spells.
+Since the chambers of your heart don’t contract often enough to supply enough blood, your body doesn’t get enough oxygen and nutrients to function properly.
+As a result, you may feel tired or dizzy, have shortness of breath or have fainting spells.

 How Pacemakers Work

-Your pacemaker device contains a small battery-operated computer, which is typically implanted in your chest, and one or two leads, which are implanted in your heart and connected to the device.
-The pacemaker continuously monitors your heart rhythm and delivers electrical energy (as programmed by your physician) to pace your heart if it’s beating too slowly.
+The pacemaker continuously monitors your heartbeat and delivers electrical energy (as programmed by your physician) to pace your heart if it’s beating too slowly.

 Your pacemaker also stores information about your heart.
-This allows your doctor to better evaluate the programmed therapy for your heart rhythm and adjust your pacemaker settings if necessary.
+This allows your doctor to better evaluate the therapy and adjust your pacemaker settings, if necessary.

 Your Pacemaker's Battery

-Just like any battery, your pacemaker battery will run out over time.
-Since the battery is permanently sealed inside your pacemaker, it can’t be replaced when its energy is depleted.
-So if your battery runs out, your entire device will need to be replaced.
-Your pacemaker’s battery life depends on the settings your doctor programs and how much therapy you receive.
+Just like any battery, a pacemaker’s battery will run out over time.
+Since the battery is permanently sealed inside the pacemaker, it can’t be replaced when it is low.
+If your battery is too low, you will need a new pacemaker.
+How long your battery will last depends on the settings your doctor programs and how much therapy you receive.

 Your pacemaker will regularly check its own battery.
-In addition, your doctor will check to see how much energy your battery has left at each follow-up visit.
+Your doctor will also check your battery at your follow-up visits.

-While complications don’t happen very often, it’s important to know that there are risks associated with the implantation of any device or lead.
-You should talk with your doctor about these risks, including the ones below.
+While complications don’t happen very often, it’s important to know the risks associated with all pacemakers.
+You should talk with your doctor about these risks during the implant procedure:

 - Formation of a blood clot